-We modelled the SXT (0.3-7 keV) and LAXPC (3-25 keV5) spectrum simultaneously.
+We modelled the SXT (0.3-7 keV) and LAXPC (3-25 keV5) spectra simultaneously.
 Both spectra were grouped using GRPPHA to have a minimum count of 20 counts per bin.
-An inter-instrumental calibration constant was added, which was fixed to 1 for LAXPC and allowed to vary for SXT.
-We also allowed the gain of response matrix for SXT to vary, with slope fixed at 1.
-A gain offset of ~ 34 eV was obtained.
-A systematic uncertainty of 2% was also introduced during the spectral fitting (Antia et al. 2017; Sharma et al. 2020).
-We used XSPEC (Arnaud 1996) for the spectral fitting with the component tbabs to model interstellar neutral hydrogen absorption (Wilms et al. 2000).
+An inter-instrumental calibration constant was added, which was fixed to 1 for the LAXPC and allowed to vary for the SXT.
+We also allowed the gain of response matrix for the SXT to vary, with the slope fixed at 1.
+A gain offset of ~34 eV was obtained.
+A systematic uncertainty of 2 per cent was also introduced during the spectral fitting (Antia et al. 2017; Sharma et al. 2020).
+We used XSPEC (Arnaud 1996) for the spectral fitting with the component tbabs to model interstellar neutral hydrogen absorption (Wilms, Allen & McCray 2000).

-To model the broadband spectrum, we first started with the absorbed thermal Comptonized emission model, nthcomp (Zdziarski et al. 1996; Życki et al. 1999).
-The nthcomp model pictures that the hot electrons Compton up-scatter the seed photons originating from the NS surface/boundary layer or inner accretion disc.
-Using parameter inp_type, input seed type can be selected.
-During all fitting, the electron temperature was unconstrained so we fixed it at reasonable value of 100 keV.
-The obtained fit with tbabs×nthcomp was unacceptable with either of input seed photon types (χ^2 /dof ~ 1133/583).
+To model the broad-band spectrum, we first started with the absorbed thermal Comptonized emission model, nthcomp (Zdziarski, Johnson & Magdziarz 1996; Życki, Done & Smith 1999).
+The nthcomp model shows that the hot electrons Compton up-scatter the seed photons originating from the NS surface/boundary layer or inner accretion disc.
+Using the parameter inp_type, the input seed type can be selected.
+During all fittings, the electron temperature was unconstrained so we fixed it at a reasonable value of 100 keV.
+The obtained fit with tbabs×nthcomp was unacceptable with both input seed photon types (χ^2 /d.o.f. ~ 1133/583).